 - Low customer support quality.
 When it comes to appeals, client support is important to guide the patients through the process that probably could have been avoided with automation.

-These problems lead to two crucial issues: lack of trust and loyalty from the patients and delays in getting a steady revenue to plan for the future.
+These claims processing problems lead to two crucial issues: lack of trust and loyalty from the patients and delays in getting a steady revenue to plan for the future.
 Luckily, there are modern medical IT solutions and methods on how to improve medical claims handling.

 How to improve medical claims handling and optimize the workflow